Brainchip-Inc/akida_examples/doc/user_guide/akida.rst

   model_akida.forward(data)
   print(model_akida.statistics)

-An example of power and FPS performances is given in the `AkidaNet/ImageNet tutorial <../examples/general/plot_1_akidanet_imagenet.html#hardware-mapping-and-performance>`__.
+An example of power and FPS measurements is given in the `AkidaNet/ImageNet tutorial <../examples/general/plot_1_akidanet_imagenet.html#hardware-mapping-and-performance>`__.

 Using Akida Edge learning
 -------------------------

-Deep-learning professionals do not need to learn any new framework to start using Akida: they can simply craft their models in TensorFlow/Keras and convert them to Akida SNN models using the `CNN2SNN <cnn2snn.html>`__ seamless conversion tool.

-Unlike genuine CNN, deep-learning SNN cannot be trained online using back-propagation: for deep models where online learning is required, it is therefore recommended to import the weights of early layers from a pre-trained model, and to apply Akida Edge learning only on the last layer.

-The Akida Edge learning is a unique feature of the Akida IP.
+Akida Edge learning is a unique feature of the Akida IP, whereby a classifier layer is enabled for ongoing ("continual") learning in the on-device setting, allowing the addition of new classes in the wild.
+As with any transfer learning or domain adaptation task, best results will be obtained if the Akida Edge layer is added as the final layer of a standard pretrained CNN backbone.
+An unusual aspect is that the backbone needs an extra layer added and trained, to generate binary inputs to the Edge layer.

 In this mode, an Akida Layer will typically be compiled with specific learning parameters and then undergo a period of feed-forward unsupervised or semi-supervised training by letting it process